20 Rules of Writing from Stephen King

 17. Kill your darlings – and the boring bits.

-I’m not sure I am totally on board with killing all your darlings.
+I’m not sure I'm totally on board with killing all your darlings.
 Sometimes they are the good bits, so don’t go too crazy with the pruning.
 But remove anything that slows the story down.
 Easier to see what’s boring when you’ve done as advised at tip 16 and let the work have some breathing space.

 18. Don’t let research overshadow your story.